 The Town's Central Business District (CBD) reflects its historical development.
 The Town's CBD begins at NC 62 and Main Street extending west on Main Street for approximately one mile.
 The focal point of the CBD is the historic Courthouse Square that contains the restored 1859 Caswell County Courthouse.
 About half of the CBD lies within the designated Yanceyville Historical District.

 Caswell County and the Caswell County Board of Education own or occupy 19 buildings in close proximity to the Central Business District.
-Business in the CBD consists of a local drugstore, banks, lawyers offices, CPA's , hardware store, restaurants, clothing accessory store, and an antique shop that primarily serves as a local market.
+Businesses in the CBD consist of banks, lawyer offices, CPA's, bail bondman, financial planner, newspaper, hardware store, take out restaurant, barber shop, salon and the CoSquare shared workspace.
 The CBD does not contain any regional or national retail businesses or chains.

 Highway 86 is the primary location of larger retail and service businesses.
 It offers excellent highway access and busy sales activity.

-West Main street is the home of many offices and home-businesses.
+West Main Street is the home of several offices and home businesses.
 This area is located in close proximity to the Historic Downtown and offers several undeveloped or under-utilized properties.